PlanetBuilder/hypixel-api/README.md

 # hypixel-api
-Doing stuf with the Hypixel API
+Doing stuff with the Hypixel API in Kotlin/JS